minhtriet-le/Analysis-National-High-School-Exam-score-of-HCMC-students-in-2020/README.md

 We can conclude that students in HCMC prefer natural science because they participate in natural science exam more than social science one (56% > 34%).

-The educational managers do not need to run many marketing campaigns because the real situation is supporting the government's orientation for the economy.
+The educational managers do not need to run many marketing campaigns because the real situation is supporting the government's orientation for the education.

 ### 3.2.
 The correlation between the number of exams participated and average score